openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The `claims` element MAY also contain other Claims provided the value of the respective Claim was verified in the verification process represented by the sibling `verification` element.

 Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].

+The `claims` element MAY be empty, to support use cases where verification is required but no Claims data needs to be shared.

 ## verified_claims Delivery